samanthasengsouvanh/The-Possible-Game-Fe/README.md

 # The Possible Game - Final Project

-## the backend is deployed on heroku for the user authentication and highscores data.

 ## User Story

 Have you ever found yourself bored out of your mind?
 Have some time to kill?
 Want to play a game that already exists only built in a native JavaScript environment using react?